-- (a) The demand loan was issued at DFL's prime interest rate less 425 bps, with a floor rate of 5%, this rate is subject to quarterly review and reset, a moratorium of principal and interest for 24 months from December 2021 during which interest will accrue.
+(a) The demand loan was issued at ALP interest rate less 58 bps, with a floor rate of 6.99%, this rate is subject to quarterly review and reset, a moratorium of principal and interest for 24 months from January 2025 during which interest will accrue.
 Thereafter, repayable via lumpsum payments of principal and interest with outstanding interest and principal to be fully liquidated at expiry of the loan agreement.
-Caribbean Development Capital Limited is connected to the Company through common directors. - (b) The loans with key management personnel are partially secured with a rate of 6%.
+Caribbean Development Capital Limited is connected to the Company through common directors.